acarrico/wayland-protocol/README.md

 # Further Testing

-In theory, with *(require "generated/wl_xxxxxxxx-client.rkt")* (or *-server.rkt*) you can get busy with any interface in the Wayland protocol.
+In theory, with *(require wayland-0/generated/wl_xxxxxxxx-client)* (or *-server*) you can get busy with any interface in the Wayland protocol.
 However, nothing else has been tested.
-In reality, the generator and/or the "wayland-xxx.rkt" modules may need a little tweaking.
+In reality, the generator and/or the wayland-0 modules may need a little tweaking.

-There are two files "generated/client-test.rkt" and "generated/server-test.rkt" which simply require all the interfaces for one side or the other.
+There are two modules wayland-0/generated/client-test and wayland-0/generated/server-test which simply require all the interfaces for one side or the other.
 Both these tests currently reveal some problems, the server side definitely needs more work (my long term to do list includes the item "wayland ffi server side bindings").

 # Status